Fed keeps key rate steady but notes rising inflation

 "Job gains have been strong, on average, in recent months and the unemployment rate has stayed low," the statement said.

-The Fed did note that household spending has slowed from its robust pace in the final months of 2017 and held back economic growth in the January-March quarter.
+It did observe that household spending has slowed from a robust pace in the final months of 2017 and held back growth in the January-March quarter.
 But most economists expect a solid rebound, with the economy expanding at a 3 percent annual rate or better, in the current April-June quarter.

-Despite signs that inflation is edging up, few analysts expect any aggressive pickup in rate hikes.
-Most foresee either two or three additional increases in the Fed's benchmark rate by year's end, coming after an earlier hike in January.

-The next rate increase is expected in June.
-Some analysts think the Fed may signal then that it foresees four hikes for 2018, up from the three it predicted in March.

 The Fed's decision Wednesday, which had been expected, came on an 8-0 vote.
 It was Jerome Powell's second meeting as chairman since succeeding Janet Yellen earlier this year.
 Powell in the past has signaled support for the gradual pace of rate hikes that Yellen oversaw.

-At a news conference after the central bank's previous meeting in March, Powell had said, "We're trying to take the middle ground, and the committee continues to believe that the middle ground consists of further gradual increases in the federal-funds rate."
+At a news conference after the Fed's meeting in March, Powell had said, "We're trying to take the middle ground, and the committee continues to believe that the middle ground consists of further gradual increases in the federal-funds rate."

 Bond investors are signaling that they expect a pickup in U.S. inflation, having bid up the yield on the 10-year Treasury note last week above 3 percent before the yield settled just below that.
 A year ago, the 10-year yield was just 2.3 percent.